The Greatest: Guitar Instrumentals

 Eruption – Van Halen

 We hardly need to say too much about this monumental volcano of a song.
-Though Eddie didn’t invent two-handed tapping, he made it part of the Rock guitar vocabulary with this incendiary piece of playing.
+Though Eddie didn’t invent two-handed tapping, he made it part of the rock guitar vocabulary with this incendiary piece of expression.
 Much of his playing throughout his career has been innovative, but this short example from Van Halen’s debut will forever be the example of Eddie’s ineffable greatness.

 Sound-wise, we won’t add too much to the endless debate on what he used (lives get lost going doing such endless internet wormholes) so let’s keep it simple: bridge humbucker, high gain amp, phaser and delay.
 And here’s a tip for the tapping: keep both hands on the fingerboard.
 Watch Eddie and you’ll see what we mean.
 It’s important.
 This clip is an extended live version of Eruption, just to prove how ridiculously good the man is, with no safety net of studio overdubs to fix mistakes.
 Jump to the 5-minute mark for the famous bit, or even better, don’t: just watch it all!